 Step 1: Create a new dataset in Geckoboard

-Before we define the structure of our dataset, first give it a name.
-Make sure to keep to lowercase letters, digits and no spaces.
+Give the dataset a name.
+Keep to lowercase letters, digits and no spaces.
 We don't support unicode characters in dataset or field names.

-Now we'll add the schema fields that describe the columns that will make up our dataset.
-There are 7 different types of fields: string, number, money, percentage, date, datetime, and duration.
+Now add the schema fields that correspond to the data types that make up the Typeform survey.
+There are 7 types of fields: string, number, money, percentage, date, datetime, and duration.
 Learn more about what data and format each field type can accept.
+For our example, we'll only need String for the survey submission IDs and Datetime for when the survey responses were submitted.

-Step 2: Create a Zap that connects Airtable to your dataset
+Step 2: Create a Zap that connects Typeform to your dataset

-We'll make a new Zap in Zapier that connects both your Airtable and Geckoboard accounts, before linking it to your new dataset.
+We'll create a new Zap in Zapier that connects both your Typeform and Geckoboard accounts before linking it to your new dataset.

-Make a new Zap in Zapier.
-In the first Trigger step, search for and select the app that will trigger the Zap.
-As we're using Airtable for our example, we'll search for and select Airtable.
+Create a new Zap in Zapier.
+In the first Trigger step, search for and select Typeform.

 Next, we'll set up our trigger event.
-From the drop-down list, select New record.
+From the drop-down list, select New Entry.
+This will trigger an update whenever your survey is completed.

 Click Test trigger.
-Zapier will attempt to find a row from your spreadsheet to use in the Zap.
+Zapier will attempt to find an entry from your survery to use in the Zap.

 With your trigger now set up, we'll now add an action to your Zap.
 Actions are events your Zap performs when your trigger event occurs.
 Search for and select Geckoboard.